-While there are many decisions you will make in the process of building your business, the biggest decision is how you plan to grow your sales and profits.
-In this podcast, business growth expert David Blaise explores the options and their pros and cons.
+There are many decisions you will need to make when building your business.
+But your biggest business decision is often how you plan to grow your sales and profits.
+Today, business growth expert David Blaise explores the options and their pros and cons.

-Whenever I ask distributors, “What is the biggest business decision you need to make when getting started?”
+Whenever I ask, “What is the biggest business decision you need to make when getting started?”
 I get a lot of answers:

 Some say “Which customers to target.”